jvs/nvim-config/README.md

 ```

 When you first run `nvim`, the treesitter plugin will start downloading and
-building a bunch of parsers.
+building a bunch of parsers in the background.

 Run the commands `:checkhealth` and `:PlugStatus` to make sure everything is OK.